 Proof.
-Notice first that fiscal creditors can always avoid bankruptcy by not trading, and
+Notice first that fiscal creditors can always avoid bankruptcy by not trading, and find it strictly preferable to going broke.

 We show that $\Pi(\mathcal{P}) = \emptyset$ when $\delta_G \geq 0$.
 Suppose otherwise that there is an active trading post.
 There has to be an active private net seller since the state buys.
 At the lowest price at which there is a private net seller, this net seller does not buy at a higher price from Lemma 2 and cannot buy lower.
 She would thus be strictly better off reducing her order, a contradiction.